 A heat pump serves two main objectives – to warm up your residence or cool your space.
 In case of warming or heating, check if the thermostat is set to heating and cooling modes.
 Adjust the thermostat to regulate the desired functionality.
 If still, it doesn’t work out, contact a heat pump repair in Lake City, FL.

 2. Check the power supply and turn the power switch OFF

 If your heat pump is not functioning properly, you can check if it has an adequate power supply.
 Maybe someone might have switched off the power switch, impeding the power supply to the heat pump.

 Heat pumps come with various circuit breakers to regulate the power supply.
 There are two breakers.
 One of them is for the condenser and another for the air handler.
 The two breakers should be on, and if they are not, you must turn them on.

 Now, you have switched off the thermostat and the power switch.
 Turn off the circuit breakers on the air handler and the condenser and wait for a few minutes before carrying out the next step.

 Are you looking for an HVAC service in Lake City, FL.
-Look no further than Franks & Lane Mechanic Heating and Air?
+Look no further than Lane Heating and Air, LLC?
 To book our expert and affordable HVAC services, you can call us now at (386) 466-7514.